 Once you have created a new mask, but before painting on the background, make sure that you have the Show Selected Mask Overlay option selected in Lightroom.
 This ensures that your original image stays intact and will highlight the selected area in red so that you can see it clearly.

-As you paint over the background, brush properties allow you to fine-tune the mask and only affect areas that you paint moving forward.
+Similar to Photoshop, as you paint over the background, brush properties allow you to fine-tune the mask and only affect areas that you paint moving forward.
 Changing the size of the brush, in particular, will help you to more carefully select the parts of the photo that should be blurred and not elements that need to remain in focus.
 As needed, you can use the erase brush to remove sections of the image from the mask that should not be blurred, just like you would when undoing an action in Lightroom.

 4. Adjust the Blur Effect with Clarity and Sharpness Filters